stonepros/stone/SubmittingPatches-backports.rst

 message, append that information below this line.
 Once again: do not modify the original commit message.

-If you use `ceph-backport.sh` for your backport creation (which is recommended), read up at the end of `The ceph-backport.sh script`_ on how to continue from here.
+If you use `stone-backport.sh` for your backport creation (which is recommended), read up at the end of `The stone-backport.sh script`_ on how to continue from here.

 Labelling of backport PRs
 -------------------------